Top 5 2nd Quarter Trades of Na - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Nationwide Asset Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were National Mutual Insurance Federation of Agricultural Cooperatives’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE ETF has a price-earnings ratio of 12.71 and a price-book ratio of 1.57.
+In terms of valuation, iShares Russell 1000 ETF has a price-earnings ratio of 18.17 and a price-book ratio of 3.43.

-Nationwide Asset Management LLC reduced their investment in NAS:ACWI by 1,799,100 shares.
-The trade had a 12.66% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $90.5.
+National Mutual Insurance Federation of Agricultural Cooperatives reduced their investment in NAS:QQQ by 489,000 shares.
+The trade had a 1.57% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $310.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI ACWI Index Fund has a price-earnings ratio of 15.47 and a price-book ratio of 2.38.
+In terms of valuation, PowerShares QQQ Trust Ser 1 has a price-earnings ratio of 22.26 and a price-book ratio of 5.99.

-The guru sold out of their 186,220-share investment in NAS:IGSB.
-Previously, the stock had a 6.79% weight in the equity portfolio.
-Shares traded for an average price of $50.77 during the quarter.
+National Mutual Insurance Federation of Agricultural Cooperatives reduced their investment in ARCA:IVV by 25,300 shares.
+The trade had a 0.1% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $411.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Nationwide Asset Management LLC bought 2,630 shares of NAS:TLT for a total holding of 6,430.
-The trade had a 0.39% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $117.54.
+During the quarter, National Mutual Insurance Federation of Agricultural Cooperatives bought 2,300 shares of NAS:GOOGL for a total holding of 394,000.
+The trade had a 0.05% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $118.07.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.